pulumi/registry/themes/default/content/registry/packages/aiven/installation-configuration.md

     ```

 Remember to pass `--secret` when setting `aiven:apiToken` so that it is properly encrypted.
 The complete list of
-configuration parameters is in the [Avien Provider README](https://github.com/pulumi/pulumi-aiven/blob/master/README.md).
+configuration parameters is in the [Aiven Provider README](https://github.com/pulumi/pulumi-aiven/blob/master/README.md).